Honors Contracts - Spring 2018

 - Incoming students with a strong high school background may complete an Honors Contract application with written permission from a faculty member, department chair or the Director of the Honors Program

-DEADLINE EXTENDED: The Fall 2017 deadline for submitting an Honors Contract Application has been extended to Friday, October 16, 5 p.m.
+The Spring 2018 deadline for submitting an Honors Contract Application is Monday, February 26th at 5 p.m.
 Honors Contract Applications should be submitted to Dr. Andrea Salis, Office of Academic Affairs, Administration Building, Room A503.
 Students should retain a copy of their completed Application for their records.
 All applications will be reviewed and scored by members of the Honors Committee.
 Applicants will be notified by email as to the status of their application by the following week.

-If your application is approved, you have until the end of the fall semester to complete your Honors Contract work.
+If your application is approved, you have until the end of the spring semester to complete your Honors Contract work.

 Honors Contract Requirements: